Big Oil’s bid to woo ESG investors fails to impress

 A COP28 pledge by energy majors to reduce their emissions is not enough to convince many sustainable fund managers to include the companies in their portfolios because it omits pollution from the use of oil and gas, six interviews with Reuters show.

-Those Scope 1 and 2 emissions from the companies’ own operations account for about 15 per cent of the total associated with the companies.
-The pledge does not address Scope 3 emissions caused by the use of the fuels the companies produce that account for 85 per cent.
+Those Scope 1 and 2 emissions from the companies’ own operations account for about 15% of the total associated with the companies.
+The pledge does not address Scope 3 emissions caused by the use of the fuels the companies produce that account for 85%.

 Although some of the energy companies had already made promises ahead of the COP28 announcement, several state-owned firms have newly joined in.